paintparty/fireworks/README.md

 <img src="resources/fireworks-core-par-label.png" width="390px" />

-The first argument can also be a map, which supplies various config options for formatting, theming, and highlighting:
+The first argument can also be a map, which supplies various config options:

 ```Clojure
 (? {:label      "My label"